h0tbird/coreseed/docs/ec2.md

 #### Deploy

-If you want to reuse existing *EBS* volumes you must target the `--region` and `--zone` where your volumes are stored:
+If you want to reuse existing *EBS* volumes you must target the `--region` and `--zone` where your volumes are stored.
+During deployment a state file will be generated under `$HOME/.kato/<unique-cluster-id>.json`

 ```bash
 katoctl ec2 deploy \